 9. Consider a Longevity Annuity

-Dr. Robert R. Johnson, president and CEO of The American College of Financial Services, said one way to ensure that you won’t outlive your savings is to purchase a longevity annuity — a payment stream that starts when you reach a certain age, say 85.
+Dr. Robert R. Johnson, former president and CEO of The American College of Financial Services, said one way to ensure that you won’t outlive your savings is to purchase a longevity annuity — a payment stream that starts when you reach a certain age, say 85.

 “If you buy a longevity annuity that covers your essential expenses, you will have peace of mind that you won’t outlive your savings,” he said.

 Between 2000 and 2014, the number of Americans who were a century or older increased by about 44 percent, according to a 2016 report from the Centers for Disease Control and Prevention.
 With many people living longer, you might find that retiring a few years after age 65 is a better choice for your situation.